glenkleidon/bundles/README.md

  + GetIt Package installer in the latest BDS helps find packages but does not help to reduce the problem

 ### Component Installation Hampers Productivity and Mobility
 Even simple projects with only a few components installed can take hours or days to get set up in a new environment.
 This makes it hard to simply get the project and start working on it on a different computer from which it was originally created.
 This is troublesome for a singled developer, but a disater in a team or corporate environment

 So it means that:
   + You cant just buy a new computer without accepting that you will loose days of productivity
   + New developers can be unproductive for days or even weeks (particular problem for consultants)
-  + In corporate environments, the solution to a PC maintenance issues are typically to re-image the PC and developer is reluctant to do that.
+  + In corporate environments, the solution to PC maintenance issues is often to re-image the PC.
+The Developer has so much invested in the configuration that they are reluctant to do that.
   + Using installers means you need admin privileges which is a problem in corporate environments.
 A domain admin has to:
     + provide local administrator access; OR
     + Log in as administrator, install all the components and then use a tool to copy the configuration to the developers account; OR